-Let’s face it: Presenting online is tough.
-You can’t really connect with your audience and what’s worse – you often don’t even know whether those muted, unengaged faces even listen to you and retain what you’re talking about.
+Presenting online is tough, yes.
+You can’t really connect with your audience.
+You often don’t even know whether those mute faces listen to you at all.

 - Play music or do some chit chat while waiting